Model Checking for Regressions Based on Weighted Residual Processes with Diverging Number of Predictors: Numerical Results

 \subsection{Simulation studies}

 In this subsection, we present simulation studies to evaluate the finite-sample performance of the proposed test statistic under various combinations of the covariate dimension $p$ and the sample size $n$.
 We denote by $\text{WICM}^{(1)}_n$ the test statistic constructed using $g(X)$ for directional alternatives in \eqref{eq:direct}, and by $\text{WICM}^{(2)}_n$ the test statistic constructed using $g(X)$ for nonparametric alternatives \eqref{eq:nonpara}.
-We compare the proposed test statistics with the test of \cite{bierens1982consistent}, denoted by $\text{ICM}_n$, and the test of \cite{escanciano2006consistent}, denoted by $\text{PCvM}_n$.
+We compare the proposed test statistics with several existing procedures.
+Specifically, we consider the tests of \cite{tan2025weighted}, both without and with the transformation, denoted by $\text{CM}_n$ and $\text{TCM}_n$, respectively.
+We also include the integrated conditional moment test of \cite{bierens1982consistent}, denoted by $\text{ICM}_n$, and the projected Cramér--von Mises test of \cite{escanciano2006consistent}, denoted by $\text{PCvM}_n$.
 The test statistics $\text{ICM}_n$ and $\text{PCvM}_n$ are not asymptotically pivotal, since their limiting null distributions depend on the unknown data-generating mechanism.
 We therefore use the wild bootstrap to determine the critical values, following \cite{escanciano2006consistent} and \cite{lavergne2012one}.
 For our proposed tests $\text{WICM}^{(1)}_n$ and $\text{WICM}^{(2)}_n$, we use the smooth residual bootstrap with smoothing parameter $v_n = 0.2$, as suggested by \cite{dette2007new}.
 The significance level is set at $0.05$.
 All simulation results are based on $1,000$ Monte Carlo replications, with bootstrap critical values computed from $B = 500$ bootstrap samples.

 We consider several data-generating models in the simulations, including a single-index model, multiple-index models with low-dimensional structure, and one model with no low-dimensional structure.
 The data are generated from the following regression models: